Another Day, Another Trump Tweetstorm: This Time It’s Doug Jones [Opinion]

 While Moore is accused of inappropriate relations with a number of adolescent girls while in his thirties — and his own denial of the accusations, per Vox, is spectacularly equivocal, considering their seriousness — Jones’ track record sounds a whole lot better than his opponent’s.
 It includes the successful prosecution of two men for the Ku Klux Klan’s 1963 bombing of a Birmingham church, which killed four young black girls.
 Moore, meanwhile, developed a reputation while on the Alabama Supreme Court for often being the only judge on the panel to side with the accused in cases of sexual crime.

-In Trump’s mind this translates to Doug Jones being “soft on crime”.
+In Trump’s mind this translates to Doug Jones being “soft on crime.”
 In the two-tweet rant sent this morning, Trump added that Jones was also weak on the border, bad for the military “AND WANTS TO RAISE TAXES TO THE SKY” (capitals are President’s own).

 Are any of these accusations accurate?
 Well, Jones has stated his opposition to Trump’s pet project of a border wall, which does not automatically translate to being soft on the border, so much as being unconvinced that a wall of unspecified height will be the fix-all solution Trump believes.
 Jones is against the President’s proposed ban on transgender soldiers in the military, which means he doesn’t want to pull out existing, deployed servicemen and women.
 Moore’s wife, Kayla, has seized on these — essentially middle-of-the-road — positions to assert that the Democratic candidate is dangerously leftist.